210712-Richard/2107-Reactive/notes/cassandra.md

 When we delete data in Cassandra we don't actually delete it right away.
 We turn it into a "Tombstone".
 This tombstone exists for a specified "grace period" during which the data will not be returned by queries and the tombstone will be replicated to any nodes that previously held that data.
 At the end of the grace period, the data is erased.

 * problem: if the grace periods ends before a node containing the data is able to rejoin the ring, we still get zombie data.
 The default grace period is 10 days.

+### Data Consistency Levels

+In Cassandra we have generally sacrificed Consistency for Fault Tolerance.
+This is not actually how Cassandra works.
+Rather, Cassandra gives us the option to choose the level of consistency we wish to use.
+How much availability are we willing to sacrifice for consistency and vice versa.
+We can't have both because of the partitions, but we can have some level of either.

+In Cassandra, consistency levels determine how many nodes in the cluster must respond to the node that recieved a query before a response gets sent.
+The consistency level is configurable on the query itself.

+* **ALL**: All nodes containing replicas of the data must respond to the request for that data.
+If a node with that data is not available, the data is not available.
+Highest level of consistency, lowest level of availability.
+* **QUORUM**: One + 1/2 the number of replicas must respond across all data centers.
+  * 16 replicas in 4 datacenters.
+  * Quorum is 9, we need 9 responses in order to respond.
+If only 8 replicas are available, the data is not available.
+* **EACH_QUORUM**: Quorum in EACH data center.
+  * You cannot perform a READ operation (SELECT) at EACH_QUORUM, only writes.
+  * 16 replicas in 4 datacenters.
+    * 4 replicas in each datacenter.
+    * Quorum in each datacenter is 3
+    * We need  to get quorum (3 reponses) from each of the 4 datacenters for a total of 12.
+* **LOCAL_QUORUM**: (AWS Keyspaces) Quorum in ONE Data center
+  * 16 replicas in 4 datacenters
+    * 4 replicase in each
+    * quorum in each is 3
+    * One datacenter has to respond with 3 responses
+* **ONE**: (AWS Keyspaces) Closest replicas as determined by the snitch must respond.
+Lowest level of consistency but the highest read availability.
+    * We send a request, if the node that receives the request has the data, it just sends it back, otherwise it finds the closest, and sends that back.
+* **TWO**: The closest TWO replicas as determined by the snitch must respond.
+* **THREE**: see above
+* **LOCAL_ONE**: (AWS Keyspaces) Returns a response from the closes replica in the local data center. (for security reasons in an offline environment)
+* **ANY**: Closest replicas as determined by the snitch.
+If all replicas are down, write succeeds.
+Lowest write consistency, highest write availability.
+* **SERIAL**: Returns results with the *most recent* data.
+(This includes data that has not yet been saved, because it is waiting for quorum).
+This is a very high level of availability but might return incorrect data.
+* **LOCAL_SERIAL**: Same as Serial but confined to the datacenter.

 ## Data Access Objects
 Data Access Objects are objects that handle the database access for the rest of the application, allowing you to modularize that functionality to a specific location and loosely couple database implementation from your app.
 DAO's generally consist of CRUD operations with more complex functionality being part of the Service layer, though a DAO might have some more complex operations if needed.